Opal (apple)

 opal® is the brand name for apple cultivar 'UEB 32642'.
 The variety originates from a natural crossing of 'Golden Delicious' with 'Topaz'.

 Developed by the Institute of Experimental Botany in Prague, it is grown by FirstFruits Farms LLC in Washington and marketed by FirstFruits Marketing.

-It is also cultivated in Austria, Italy, Spain, Germany, Slovenja, France and the United Kingdom.
+It is also cultivated in Austria, Italy, Spain, Germany, Slovenia, France and the United Kingdom.
 'UEB 32642' is a variety registered at the Community Plant Variety Office of the European Union under EU N°: 16749.

 This variety of apple is naturally low in polyphenol oxidase and is often sold pre-sliced.